People Admit Their Most Captivating Revenge

 “I used to enter recipe competitions for fun as a bored housewife.
 I was good at finding them online, I had a system, knew what the promoters wanted, and I usually won.

 So, some guy starts some kind of health and fitness website and runs a recipe competition to promote it.
 I do the thing (a buddha bowl if you’re wondering) and as usual, I am announced the winner.
+Congrats OP you’ve been rewarded $1,000, awesome!

-Except he never comes good with the reward and just ghosts me instead.
-I decided to send one last message and move on with my life.
 I can use the recipe and photo again since it was never published.
 He finally responds and he’s hostile.
 I’m like sorry what?
 And he proceeds to threaten me with his goons all like, I know people in Sydney who will mess you up (oh he thinks I’m in Sydney).
+And I tell him to just forget it.
+I already accepted I’d never see the reward.

 I start googling this guy and come to find he’s a complete jerk.
 The proper gym bro tough guy with no social skills.
 I also discover he’s opening a taqueria (Mexican restaurant) in Sydney.